yale-bis-620-fall-2023/midterm-project-adanrivas/README.md

 ## P4) New app features added.

-I mainly implemented 1 main feature that results in a series of notable changes for the app.
+I mainly implemented 1 main feature that induced a series of notable changes for the app.
 I appreciated the `dataTableOutput` we had in the `mainPanel` that would display our keyword query results.
 However, I also wanted access to the aggregate data we used to display in each tab.
-Therefore, in order to implement that have the table displayed match the visual being shown, I moved the query results data table into its own tab, and in the other three tabs, displayed the corresponding table in the `mainPanel` below the `tabsetPanel`.
+Therefore, in order to implement that and have the table displayed match the visual being shown, I moved the query results data table into its own tab, and in the other three tabs, displayed the corresponding table (matching the visual created) in the `mainPanel` below the `tabsetPanel`.

-In having dynamic tables displayed for each tab, I had to the main `reactive({})` logic with `observeEvent({})`.
+In having dynamic tables displayed for each tab, I had to replace the main `reactive({})` logic with `observeEvent({})`.
 In being able to consolidate all my logic here and makes call to various `reactiveVal()` objects I at the top of my server function, I do think my app is slower to process and update based on changes as it is updating all tabs